s-boris/WTT-Bridge/README.md

 - "bot_username": The username you gave your bot (with the @ in front)

 - "api_id" and "api_hash": Visit https://my.telegram.org/

+Note: Disable privacy mode on your bot using @botfather or you won't be able to reply to Whatsapp messages in Telegram.

 #### Whatsapp: